BIO9600 – Science Writing

 4. Applicants are ranked by credits in each group; all applicants within 1st rank before applicants in 2nd etc. If admission is limited to a fixed number of participants, admission will be decided by drawing lots for students who are ranked equally

-The course will be taught in the form of 2-hour workshops every day for one week.
-The workshops are mandatory, and the students are expected to work fulltime with this course for the whole week.
-The first hour will consist of a lecture and discussion of a topic, while the second hour will be devoted to discussion of the students’ own writing.
-Each week the students will mark and discuss the work of two or three other students, so at the end of the course each student will have substantial feedback from their peers for his/her work.
+The course will be taught in the form of workshops.
+The workshops are mandatory, and the students are expected to work fulltime with this course.
+The students will mark and discuss the work of two or three other students, so at the end of the course each student will have substantial feedback from their peers for his/her work.
 The short exercises will be done during the course, and two final assignments.
 One 1500 word artcle, and one 750 word "kronikk"-style article.

 First lecture is mandatory.
 If you can not attend the first lecture, please send a note to firstname.lastname@example.org, before the first lecture.